UP-NOAH/noah-frontend/README.md

 # NOAH Frontend Server

-This server will be accessed by the frontend using Ubuntu 12.04
+This server was first installed and tested on Ubuntu 12.04.

 ### Install server dependencies